HumanSignal/label-studio-ml-backend/label_studio_ml/examples/gliner/README.md

 ```

 ## Configuration

 Parameters can be set in `docker-compose.yml` before running the container.

 The following common parameters are available:
-- `BASIC_AUTH_USER` - specify the basic auth user for the model server
+- `BASIC_AUTH_USER` - Specify the basic auth user for the model server.
-- `BASIC_AUTH_PASS` - specify the basic auth password for the model server
+- `BASIC_AUTH_PASS` - Specify the basic auth password for the model server.
-- `LOG_LEVEL` - set the log level for the model server
+- `LOG_LEVEL` - Set the log level for the model server.
-- `WORKERS` - specify the number of workers for the model server
+- `WORKERS` - Specify the number of workers for the model server.
-- `THREADS` - specify the number of threads for the model server
+- `THREADS` - Specify the number of threads for the model server.
-- `LABEL_STUDIO_URL` - specify the URL of your label studio instance.
-Note that this might need to be `http://host.docker.internal:8080` if running Label Studio on another Docker container
+- `LABEL_STUDIO_URL` - Specify the URL of your Label Studio instance.
+Note that this might need to be `http://host.docker.internal:8080` if you are running Label Studio on another Docker container.
-- `LABEL_STUDIO_API_KEY`- specify the API key for authenticating your label studio instance
+- `LABEL_STUDIO_API_KEY`- Specify the API key for authenticating your Label Studio instance.
+You can find this by logging into Label Studio and and [going to the **Account & Settings** page](https://labelstud.io/guide/user_account#Access-token).